hazarpanc/Canada_Used_Cars/README.md

 **Best Practices**

 Best practices have been followed throughout the development of this script.
-Exception handling has been used wherever necessary to ensure that the script does not crash due to minor issues.
-Logging has been used to record the flow of the script and any issues that may arise.
+- Exception handling has been used wherever necessary to ensure that the script does not crash due to minor issues.
+- Logging has been used to record the flow of the script and any issues that may arise.
 This ensures that any issues can be easily tracked and resolved.
+- The code is well-documented with comments and docstrings to ensure it is easy to understand and modify.
-Other best practices include using functions for code modularity and reusability, and following the PEP 8 style guide for Python code.
-Additionally, the code is well-documented with comments and docstrings to ensure it is easy to understand and modify.
+- Other best practices include using functions for code modularity and reusability, and following the PEP 8 style guide for Python code.

 **Results**